-Item Description Tenant hard quota migration-des maximum capacity that can be used for the stination tenant. isplayed when either of the following conditions ace type is set to File system and Content is set to Off sharing is set to On (Read/Write) or Home y and the Create namespace check box is Storage capacity Displays the destination to current capacity usage of the migration- enant. used This item is displayed when either of the following conditions exists: ace type is set to File system and Content is set to Off sharing is set to On (Read/Write) or Home y and the Create namespace check box is Quota Specify the hard quota to be assigned to the migration-destination namespace.
+Item Description Tenant hard quota maximum capacity that can be used for the stination tenant.
+This item is d exists: isplayed when either of the following conditions ace type is set to File system and Content is set to Off sharing is set to On (Read/Write) or Home y and the Create namespace check box is Storage capacity Displays the destination to current capacity usage of the migration- enant. used This item is displayed when either of the following conditions exists: ace type is set to File system and Content is set to Off sharing is set to On (Read/Write) or Home y and the Create namespace check box is Quota Specify the hard quota to be assigned to the migration-destination namespace.
 Specify the quota to be assigned to the namespace in GB or TB units.
 Specify a value that is smaller than the value for Tenant hard quota .
-This item is displayed when either of the following conditions exists: ace type is set to File system and Content is set to Off sharing is set to On (Read/Write) or Home y and the Create namespace check box is Namespac e FQDN ame of the HCP namespace in fully qualified (FQDN) format. isplayed when Namespace type is set to File Content sharing is set to On (Read-Only) .
-HCP host as a lot the ho stem to be linked uses a relaying device, such ancer, when connecting to the network, specify e or IP address that has been made external connect to the HCP system. isplayed when Namespace type is set to File Content sharing is set to On (Read-Only).
+This item is displayed when either of the following conditions exists: Namespace type is set to File system and Content sharing is set to Off Content sharing is set to On (Read/Write) or Home directory and the Create namespace check box is selected.
+Namespac e FQDN ame of the HCP namespace in fully qualified (FQDN) format.
+This item is displayed when Namespace type is set to File system and Content sharing is set to On (Read-Only).
+HCP host as a load the host the HCP system to be linked uses a relaying device, such as a load balancer, when connecting to the network, specify ne host name or IP address that has been made external and is used to connect to the HCP system. isplayed when Namespace type is set to File Content sharing is set to On (Read-Only).
 Namespac e-access User Specify the user name of the account used to view the HCP namespace. account Items related to Namespace-access account are displayed when Namespace type is set to File system and Content sharing is set to On (Read-Only).
 Password Specify the password of the account used to view the namespace.